westbigben/python/06-Killer Libraries/README.md

 ## 💡 Usage Tips

-1. **Virtual Environment**: Always use a virtual environment to avoid conflicts
+1. **Virtual Environment**: Always use a virtual environment to avoid conflicts with external libraries
 2. **Playwright Setup**: The Playwright example requires browser installation but gracefully handles missing dependencies
 3. **Offline Mode**: The Requests example works offline using fallback data
 4. **Error Handling**: All examples include proper error handling and informative messages
 5. **Cross-Platform**: All examples work on Windows, macOS, and Linux
+6. **Professional Tool**: The duplicate IP detector requires no external dependencies and can be used immediately with any Python 3.6+ installation

 ## 🚨 Troubleshooting